Skip to main content

 Can I be enrolled in other classes while I participate in the travel student program?

-What are the costs participate in the program?
+What does it cost to participate in the program?

-• See the "Participation Costs" tab at the top of this page for a detailed description of all required costs to participate in the Travel Study Program.
+• See the "Program Expenses" tab at the top of this page for a detailed description of all required costs to participate in the Travel Study Program.

 Do I have to participate in the entire on-campus instructional portion of the program?